Auditing a Course

 Regular Registration - (Students who are unable to pre-register)

-A Southern Welcome Orientation and Registration program will be held for all new transfer and former students on Monday November 19, 2012 and January 10, 2013.
-Students should visit the Southern Welcome website or contact the Southern Welcome office at 417.625.3158 to make their reservation and for additional information.
+A Southern Welcome Orientation and Registration program will be held for all new transfer and former students on Wednesday November 13, 2013.
+Students should visit the Southern Welcome website or contact the Southern Welcome office at 417.625.9731 to make their reservation and for additional information.

 Freshmen Southern Welcome Orientation: